 Observe the additional two rows in the alternate timeslices table.
-While this table correctly computes when processes were context switched out, and how long they ran, consider what happens when we run this through the rest of our query.
+While this table correctly computes when processes were context-switched out, and how long they ran, consider what happens when we run this through the rest of our query.
 The group and apply output is shown in Figure 49.